 English as a Credit Length Prerequisites

 Second Language 1 1 Full Year LAB Test

 g, reading and writing. as a second language who need an intensive unciation, comprehension, grammar, syntax,

 English as a Credit Length Prerequisite

 S

 Second Language 2 1 Full Year LAB Test

 A course for students in the intermediate to advanced stages of learning English as a second language who need to continue the development of their listening, speaking, reading and writing skills.
 Emphasis is placed on grammar, syntax, vocabulary development, outlining, idiomatic usage, spelling, punctuation and writing.
 Students are required to read class novels.
 Literature, language and writing are integrated in the class.
 All 11 th grade students are required to take the English Regents.

 English as a Credit Length Prerequisite

 S

 Second Language 3 1 Full Year LAB Test

 A course designed for advanced to transitional stages of learning English as a second language.
 Vocabulary, reading, writing, speaking and listening are incorporated in the class.
 Our study of literature includes genre studies as well as class novels.
 All 11 th grade students are required to take the English Regents.

-Newcomer Program Credit 3 Length Full Year Prerequisites
+Newcomer Program Credit Length Prerequisites

-A course designed for new to the country students with limited to no English language capabilities.
-The program is design to help students by providing them with intensive English language support, transition supports to help them adjust to a new country, and lastly, provide some education into the American educational system.
-The program will be heavy on vocabulary, reading, writing, speaking and listening are incorporated in the class.
+A course designed for new 3 to the country stude Full Year nts with limited to no Eng glish language capabilities.
+The program is

+design to help students by providing them with intensive English languag ge support, transition supports to help them erican educational system.
+The program